 Scale on your product or part is caused by natural and mechanical processes such as heat treating, welding, and oxidization.
-Arrow Cryogenics uses a variety of methods to polish, finish or descale your parts, such as: abrasive blasting, shot blasting, chemical descaling, and vibratory finishing.
+Arrow Cryogenics uses a variety of descaling methods to polish, finish or descale your parts, such as: abrasive blasting, shot blasting, chemical descaling services, and vibratory finishing.

 We feature a wide variety of abrasive blasting and shot blasting machines to meet your descaling and finishing needs.
 Each of our machines utilizes a single type and size of media to avoid cross-contamination.
-Several of our machines are committed strictly to medical components and other machines are able to run a wide variety of parts such as automotive, aerospace, & food industry product.
+Several of our machines are committed strictly to medical components, while our other machines can run descaling services for a wide variety of parts and products for the automotive, aerospace, & food industries.

-Our vibratory descaling process is utilized extensively to remove heat treat scale from steel and stainless steel parts.
-Our vibratory finishing department has a wide variety of media available.
-By using different sizes and compositions of media, we are able to achieve a wide range of finishes through our vibratory descaling services.
+Our vibratory descaling services are utilized extensively to remove heat treated scale from steel and stainless steel parts.
+Our vibratory finishing department has a wide variety of media available for advanced descaling capabilities.
+By using various sizes and compositions of media, we are able to achieve a wide range of finishes through our vibratory descaling services.

-After parts or components have gone through one of our vibratory descaling processes, they may need to be protected from oxidization.
+After your parts or components have gone through one of our vibratory descaling services, they may need to be protected from oxidization.
 Our customers may specify whether petroleum-based or non petroleum-based inhibitors may be used.

-Chemical descaling is most often used on stainless steel because of its resistance to chemicals.
-Chemicals are able to remove the scale without attacking the stainless steel.
+Our chemical descaling services are most often used on stainless steel because of its resistance to chemicals.
+Our chemical descaling services can remove the scale without attacking the stainless steel.
 After descaling, stainless steel parts may need to be passivated or electropolished.
 Chemical passivation and electropolishing improves the corrosion resistance of stainless steel.

-Descaling is sometimes used prior to the following applications:
+Descaling is often used prior to the following applications:

-You may also need to remove scale for cosmetic reasons or to ensure cleanliness for medical and electronic applications with stringent specifications.
+You may also need to utilize our premium descaling services for cosmetic reasons or to ensure cleanliness for medical and electronic applications with stringent specifications.
 To meet our customers’ exacting requirements, Arrow Cryogenics also offers an on-site class 10,000 (ISO Class 7) clean room for the cleaning and packaging of parts.